owncloud-archive/documentation/admin_manual/installation/installation_source.rst

 command in the terminal:
 ::

-  sudo apt-get install apache2 mysql-server libapache2-mod-php5 php5-gd php5-json php5-mysql php5-curl php5-intl php5-mcrypt php5-imagick
+  sudo apt-get install apache2 mysql-server libapache2-mod-php5
+  sudo apt-get insatll php5-gd php5-json php5-mysql php5-curl
+  sudo apt-get insatll php5-intl php5-mcrypt php5-imagick

-.. note:: You don’t need any WebDAV support of your web server (i.e. apache’s mod_webdav) to access your ownCloud data via WebDAV, ownCloud has a WebDAV server built in.
+.. note:: You don’t need any WebDAV support of your web server (i.e. apache’s
+          mod_webdav) to access your ownCloud data via WebDAV, ownCloud has a WebDAV server built in.
 In fact, you should make sure that any built-in WebDAV module of your web server is disabled (at least for the ownCloud directory), as it can interfere with ownCloud's built-in WebDAV support.

 Download, extract and copy ownCloud to Your Web Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~